Back

 Diperam HCT 10 mg/160 mg/25 mg film-coated tablets

-The active substances in Diperam HCT are amlodipine (as amlodipine besylate), valsartan and hydrochlorothiazide.
+The active substances of Diperam HCT are amlodipine (as amlodipine besylate), valsartan and hydrochlorothiazide.
 Each film-coated tablet contains 10 mg of amlodipine (as amlodipine besylate), 160 mg of valsartan and 25 mg of hydrochlorothiazide.

 What Diperam HCT looks like and contents of the pack